powrhouseofthecell/task-manager/README.md

 # API for Task Manager App

 ## The API is made with NodeJS, ExpressJS, MongoDB.
-Includes authentication and authorization
+Includes authentication, authorization, file uploads and email sending.

 ### Milestones